 - Start believing in yourself.
 And start saying this.
 People believe in people who believe in themselves.
 This is not “arrogance” or “conceit”.
 This is simply being.
 If someone compliments you or endorses you then allow and accept it.
 Promote it!

 - Be 100% positive.
 Always.
 If possible be fun too.
 People go online to be inspired and entertained.
 Not depressed and bored.

 - Thank.
 Publicly and often.
 Not only will this attitude of gratitude empower you but people will engage with and share your stuff again and again because of a simple thank you.
 People are also drawn to those they see thanking liberally

 - Be around at least a bit every day.
 People will engage and share the content of those who they know will see that being done and people who they think will respond.

 Does any of this look “hard” ?

 There’s a lot of fresh content to be shared.
-The key if you’re time-strapped is in finding the content that’s right for you and your audience.
+The key, if you’re time-strapped, is in finding the content that’s right for you and your audience.
 This is where tools come in.
-I can not do this without using some tools that automates some of these functions for me.
-Here are some of my favorite tools:
+I can not do this without using some tools that automate some of these functions for me.
+Here are some of my favourite tools:

 Feedly is a tool to get latest and interesting articles from various websites and blogs.
 If you sort out proper method to share those contents with your customer, you can crack the hardest part of content sharing strategies.